-By now, your child knows the drill: writing is a process that requires input and revision.
+By now, your child knows the drill: writing is a process that requires research, input, and revision.
 Under the Common Core Standards, fifth graders are expected not only to respond to others’ prompts for improvement — they’ll evaluate their own work, too.
-And that means there’s a new step in the familiar progression from planning to writing, revising, editing, and publishing: rewrites.

 Now that your fifth grader has a firm grasp of the parts of speech, she should be prepared to perfect grammar skills.
 Your child should learn to use and explain the function of conjunctions (e.g. because, yet), prepositions (e.g. above, without), and interjections (e.g. Hi, well, dear).
 They’ll also start using correlative conjunctions (e.g. either/or, neither/nor).
 What’s more, students learn to form and use the past, present, and future perfect tenses (I had walked; I have walked; I will have walked.) — and with this tense mastered, fifth graders will now be expected to use various verb tenses to convey a sequence of events and to recognize and correct any inappropriate shifts in tense.

 • Active and passive sentences

 This year, the quest to spell ever-harder words — and to further understand nuances in word meanings and the English language — continues.

 • Regularly refer to print and online dictionaries, thesauruses, and glossaries to spell challenging words correctly

 • Find ever-more nuanced descriptors (think advanced synonyms and antonyms)